-Of all the advantages Mike Bloomberg brings to his attempt to buy the presidency, the most important—aside from his wealth itself—may be how difficult that wealth is to imagine.
+Of all the advantages Mike Bloomberg brings to his attempt to buy the presidency, the most important—aside from his wealth itself—may be how difficult his wealth is to imagine.
 Let's say you had a million dollars: Bloomberg would have around $61,800 for every dollar you had.
 For every dollar bill you could lay down in the street, he could lay down six miles’ worth.
 He could do it a million times.

 The same way a black hole is detected by its effects on the objects and space around it, Bloomberg’s wealth is best described by the ways it distorts political reality.
 It’s one thing to note that he’s spent more on TV ads than the rest of the Democratic field combined.
 But it's more telling that a major news operation declared it won’t investigate presidential candidates due to his entry into the race, or that he’s hiring so many staffers that local campaigns are struggling to fill out their own staffs.
 The newest and dumbest curvature of space-time, of course, involves the elderly oligarch emerging in the direct messages of Instagram users as a bizarre caricature of a sentient brand account, successfully offering to pay influencers to post memes deriding him as a desperate and out of it fool.